-Essentially, sustainable travel is travel that has the minimal amount of impact on the people, animals and environment.
-The idea is that sustainable travel does not harm those in the place you are visiting.
-Sustainable travel enables long-term tourism that does not negatively affect the culture of the destination nor the environment.
+Essentially, sustainable holiday is travel that has the minimal amount of impact on the people, animals and environment.
+The idea is that responsible vacation does not harm those in the place you are visiting.
+A sustainable holiday enables long-term tourism that does not negatively affect the culture of the destination nor the environment.
 Additionally, it should also be beneficial to the area in the form of jobs, wildlife conservation and money going into the community.

-The question as to why we should care about sustainable travel is best understood by looking at the current situation.
+The question as to why we should care about being a conscious traveler is best understood by looking at the current situation.

 Modern day tourism arguably started in Victorian times.
 The upper middle class would embark on grand tours around Europe, particularly around Germany and Italy.
 There was a sudden interest in the great outdoors and beautiful landscapes.
 Unfortunately, education around protecting these spaces was mixed.
 You can find 200 year old graffiti carved into rocks in national parks.

 Skip forward to today and the age of mass tourism.
-Since package holidays enabled holidays abroad to be affordable for the working classes, the impacts of pollution, overtourism, environmental damage and impact on locals have been magnified.
+Since all-inclusive vacation packages enabled international travel to be affordable for the working classes, the impacts of pollution, overtourism, environmental damage and impact on locals have been magnified.

 Overtourism has been defined by the World Tourism Organization (UNWTO) as “the impact of tourism on a destination, or parts thereof, that excessively influences perceived quality of life of citizens and/or quality of visitor experiences in a negative way”.
 Places such as Venice, Santorini, Dubrovnik, Iceland, Machu Picchu, Maya Bay in Thailand are just a few of the places that suffer from overtourism.
 Phuket’s beach was called ‘plastic beach’ due to 2 tons of plastic on the shore!
 Phuket Green Day removes 2 tonnes of rubbish from beach and parklands (thephuketnews.com)